Class of 2023

 Dennis Fitzgerald, MD

 I’m from Binghamton, New York.
 ‘Fun’ facts: I’ve been shot in the eye with a paintball (retina hasn’t been in top shape since).
-Earlier, I was a football player and kickboxer, so I follow CTE research very closely.
 I roast coffee beans with a popcorn maker (you’d be surprised how well that works).
-Favorite activities outside work: running along the Charles, drumming, and making a mean cup of coffee.
+I’m a loving father to two wonderful cats.
+Favorite activities outside work: running along the Charles, reading (mix of sci-fi and non-fiction), being a very mediocre drummer.

 Neha Kumar, MD – Administrative Chief